Basker Docs

 How autosave, version history, and rollbacks work across Basker content

 Basker keeps a version history of most content.
-Every save creates a version; older versions are retained so you can see what changed, who changed it, and roll back if you need to.
+As you edit, your work is saved automatically; older versions are retained so you can see what changed, compare points in time, and roll back if you need to.

 What's versioned